 Vancouver Art Gallery

 Privilege passes are accepted 7 days a week from 10am – 5pm and on Tuesdays from 10am – 9pm.
-Not valid for special events or exhibition openings.
+Not valid for special events.

 Bill Reid Gallery of Northwest Coast Art